LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Experimental Results

 \subsection{Comparisons of Longitudinal Tolerance Values}

-The main hyper-parameter of the proposed metrics is the \variable{longitudinal\_tolerance\_percentage} $T_l^p$, which establishes a relative threshold on allowed longitudinal error, as a function of ground truth depth.
-We show the performance of the \textbf{Camera-Only Detector} with different tolerance values in Figure~\ref{fig:tolerance_curve}, where both LET-3D-AP and LET-3D-APL are shown for three classes: vehicles (Vec), pedestrians (Ped), and cyclists (Cyc).
+The main hyperparameter of the proposed metrics is \variable{longitudinal\_tolerance\_percentage} $T_l^p$.
+We show the performance of the LiDAR-based detectors (SWFormer, PointPillars) and camera-only detectors (BEVFormer, MV-FCOS3D++) with different tolerance values in Figure~\ref{fig:tolerance_curve} for the vehicle class.

-As shown in Figure~\ref{fig:tolerance_curve}, the higher longitudinal error tolerance always yield higher LET-3D-AP and LET-3D-APL.
-This is due to more ground truth objects are matched with detections, resulting in improved average precision at each score cutoff point.
+As shown in Figure~\ref{fig:tolerance_curve}, higher longitudinal error tolerance leads to higher LET-3D-AP and LET-3D-APL because more ground truth objects are matched with detections.
+Note that for the LiDAR-based detectors, LET-AP remains similar to the AP values for all longitudinal tolerance values since the longitudinal errors of LiDAR-based detections are already small.
+The results also suggest that the proposed LET metrics do not introduce additional matching errors and can reliably evaluate LiDAR-based detectors as well.

-The choice of the longitudinal tolerance depends on the requirements of the downstream modules, e.g. tracking or behavior prediction, especially for an autonomous driving system.
-Users can also sweep the tolerance values to gain more understanding of the behavior and error patterns of the target 3D detector.
-However, note that the proposed method may produce implausible associations when the tolerance value is set too high.
+To compute LET metrics, a longitudinal tolerance value must be chosen, and the choice of the longitudinal tolerance depends on the requirements of the downstream modules, e.g. tracking or behavior prediction, especially for an autonomous driving system.
+Users can also sweep the tolerance values to gain more understanding of the error patterns.

-Since \variable{min\_longitudinal\_tolerance\_meter} is introduced to handle extremely close range detections, we set it to $0.5$ meters throughout our experiments, and we heuristically find that it produces reasonable association results in the very near range.